eknelson17/data-viz-experiments/README.md

 #### Cons
 * Had trouble getting it set-up
   * Mostly dumb mistakes, but the "Getting Started" docs skipped steps assuming you know things
+  * Some problems were a side effects of my dev env on my laptop and things being super out-of-date
 * Google searches often return D3 answers
 * Community seems to be mixed with the D3 one, making it a bit difficult to find articles